martin-hyca/df_scrubber/readme.md

 # pandas-scrubber

-some simple functions created while learning data cleaning and stuff with Pandas
+some simple functions created while learning data cleaning and stuff with Pandas during the WBS data-science bootcamp.